KhartesViewer/khartes/README.md

 This area is very difficult or impossible to segment; the sheets are too fragmented.

+Bear in mind that khartes works only with single-valued surfaces;
+it cannot handle sheets that turn over onto themselves.
+If you want to work on such a sheet, turn your volume on its side (in the lower right corner, find the Volume panel, and change the direction of your volume from "Y" to "X").

 **Step 1:** Start in an easy area of your sheet, picking some points on the inline (top window) and crossline (middle window) slices.
 This will create a diamond-shaped area in the fragment viewer